Behaviorism: The Science of Observable Behavior in Psychology

 • Conditioned response (CR)

-Extinction happens when the CS is repeatedly presented without the UCS, weakening the CR.
+Acquisition refers to the learned association, while extinction occurs when the CS is presented repeatedly without the UCS, leading to a reduction in the CR.

 Operant Conditioning

-Operant conditioning focuses on how behaviors are influenced by their consequences.
+Operant conditioning emphasizes how behavior is shaped by consequences.

 B.F.
-Skinner pioneered this approach, demonstrating how reinforcement and punishment shape voluntary behaviors.
+Skinner was at the forefront of this approach, demonstrating how reinforcement and punishment influence voluntary behaviors.

 • Negative reinforcement: Removing an aversive stimulus